judka-uriel/uriel-book/uriel_en.md

 because converts had no portion in the land of Israel.

-Later Rambam noted that the halakhah existing at that time contradicted the Mishnah, because according to Rabbi Yehudah's proposal it was accepted that any proselyte may say “to our fathers”, since when a proselyte has a non-Jewish father, the proselyte receives a new father — Avraham, and then the words “to our fathers” refer to the Patriarch.
+Later Rambam noted that the halakhah existing at that time contradicted the Mishnah, because according to Rabbi Yehuda's proposal it was accepted that any proselyte may say “to our fathers”, since when a proselyte has a non-Jewish father, the proselyte receives a new father — Avraham, and then the words “to our fathers” refer to the Patriarch.
 And the words “swore to give us the land”